Bachelor's thesis

 Form and contents

 Your thesis is linked to a level 3 course and written in the context of one of the four specialisations, usually but not necessarily a specialisation you have completed.
+The thesis is 4000-6000 words (excluding quotations, appendices, references and bibliography).
 It may take varying forms, including:

 • Linguistics or ICC: a paper based upon experimental or corpus research, an ethnography based upon empirical research, a theoretical thesis;